Gloria Allred: 2000s

 After pop singer Michael Jackson held his son over a hotel balcony in Berlin in 2002, Allred wrote a letter to California's Child Protective Services, asking for an investigation into the safety of Jackson's children, and spoke on CNN about the subject.
 She also briefly represented Jordan Chandler in 1993 whose father had accused Jackson of sexual abuse.
 Allred also represented 18-year-old Daniel Kapon, who claimed that Jackson had molested him when he was a child.
 The Kapon case was dismissed because Kapon's father confirmed that Kapon had never met Jackson.
 Jackson, who an advisor said could be a bit paranoid, reportedly kept an "enemy list" on which Allred appeared, along with Rabbi Shmuley Boteach, illusionist Uri Geller, music executive Tommy Mottola, DA Tom Sneddon, and Janet Arvizo, mother of a Jackson accuser.
+The source of this allegation was Dieter Wiesner whom Jackson fired and who at that time was suing him for $64 million.

 Later in 2002, Allred represented the family of Gwen Araujo, a transgender teen who was brutally beaten to death when it was learned that she had been assigned male at birth.

-In 2004, Allred represented Amber Frey when Frey was a witness in the criminal case against Scott Peterson.
+In 2004, Allred represented Amber Frey when Frey was a witness in the criminal case against Scott Peterson for the murder of his wife Laci Peterson.
 On February 24, 2004, Allred and her law firm, Allred, Maroko, and Goldberg, filed the first lawsuit in California challenging the denial of marriage licenses for same-sex couples as being unconstitutional.
 She took the case pro bono for Robin Tyler and Diane Olson and Rev. Troy Perry and his spouse Phillip Ray De Blieck.
-The case went to the California Supreme Court, where on May 15, 2008 she won a decision affirming the right of same-sex couples to marry in California.
+The case went to the California Supreme Court, where on May 15, 2008, she won a decision affirming the right of same-sex couples to marry in California.
 She represented three former Circuit City employees on behalf of a large plaintiff class in an age discrimination lawsuit against that company after it fired 3,400 workers nationwide in April 2007.